 How to teach kids coding

 Parents don't need an extensive programming background to teach kids to code.
-We’ve talked about coding a lot on this very blog, so here are seven tips, and additional resources to help get your child started with coding.
+We’ve talked about coding a lot on this very blog, so here are seven tips, and additional resources to help get your child learn to code.

 1. Define coding